 Icy lips pressed against his own, and the image of Valerie shattered into a million pieces.

 "Mph!"
-Fenton shoved his hands against Phantom's chest, sending the lightweight ghost tumbling head over heels through the air away from him.
+Fenton shoved his hands against Phantom's chest, sending the lightweight ghost tumbling backwards through the air.
 "Gross!"
 He scrubbed his lips against the back of his hand, seconds away from spitting.

 "A simple 'Get off me!' would have sufficed," Phantom grumbled after he had righted himself.